nickerso/cellml-spec-sphinx-test/source/general-matters.rst

       number of whitespace characters at the beginning or end of a character information item.

-2. CellML Processing Software MUST treat CellML Infosets that are equivalent according to the above rules in an identical fashion.
+2. CellML Processing Software MUST treat CellML Infosets which are equivalent according to the above rules in an identical fashion.

 Character information items
 ---------------------------

-An element information item in the CellML namespace MUST NOT contain any character information items, except for character information items that consist entirely of whitespace characters.
+An element information item in the CellML namespace MUST NOT contain any character information items, except for character information items which consist entirely of whitespace characters.

 Use of namespaces
 -----------------